Afghan skiers, once chasing the Olympics, rebuild as refugees in Italy

 “I asked American friends, I asked Canadian friends, German friends, Switzerland friends, I asked Italian friends,” Farhang added.
 “Finally, Italians did the job.”

-The Husainis flew to Tashkent, in Uzbekistan, then Frankfurt, then Rome.
+The Husainis flew to Tashkent, in Uzbekistan, then Frankfurt, Germany, then Rome.
 They were assigned from there to Sardinia, where they would wait for visas that would allow them to settle in a location closer to where Husaini hoped to land: in Varese, near the high-altitude Alps.

 In Sardinia, he passed time by watching Italian movies and socializing with fellow Afghan refugees, who also fled and were temporarily housed in a modest two-bedroom apartment provided by the Italian government.